Walus denaturalization case: Further investigation

 The case now came to the newly formed Office of Special Investigations of the Justice Department.
 Because of obvious weaknesses in the case for prosecution, OSI's new director, Allan Ryan, called for an exhaustive investigation of the evidence.
 It lasted nine months.
 OSI investigators traveled to Germany, Poland, and Israel to interview witnesses and search for documents.
 Efforts were made to locate Kielce and Częstochowa survivors in the US as well as overseas.
 A document analyst was retained in Germany.
 An OSI historian searched the US National Archives for records.
 The investigators concluded that witness testimony at the previous trial was of questionable reliability and that there was conflicting evidence about where Walus had been during the war.
 In light of the uncertainty, the OSI concluded that there was a strong possibility of mistaken identity and that it "could not responsibly go forward with a retrial."
-One of the two principal IOS investigators had even come to the conclusion that Walus was innocent.
+One of the two principal OSI investigators had even come to the conclusion that Walus was innocent.

 Not going forward to retry the case had some potentially negative consequences for OSI.
 Simon Wiesenthal had an interest in the case.
 The Israeli police had cooperated in providing evidence.
 Several Holocaust survivors had traveled to America from Israel and came to court to emotionally confront Walus, whom they believed to be their former tormentor.
 OSI had not yet won the confidence of the Jewish community, whose support could be important for the organization's success in prosecuting other cases.
 This was especially true since the bulk of the evidence regarding Nazi wartime atrocities lay behind the Iron Curtain, and OSI was getting little cooperation from officials in Moscow and Washington.
 This situation threatened the viability of OSI's mission.